scottgallant/xaprb-src/content/blog/2015/06/05/maximize-productivity-in-three-easy-steps.md

 > When you wake up in the morning, push yourself to be dissatisfied and highly
 > ambitious.

-Maybe you are different, but most people I know agree with me that morning is their most productive time.
-With the mind newly cleared after the subconscious has dealt with stress and conflict through productive dreaming and imagery, you are at your best for several hours in the morning.
+Maybe you are different, but most people I know agree that morning is their most productive time.
+With your mind newly cleared after your subconscious has dealt with stress and conflict through productive dreaming and imagery, you are at your best for several hours in the morning.